 Some of the examples are a bit simplistic and too “easy”.
 I would have liked to see some harder communication challenges to crack.

 Empathic Approach For a Better World

-I liked how the book stresses that importance of clearly understanding our own feelings and striving to understand the others’ feelings.
+I liked how the book stresses the importance of clearly understanding our own feelings and striving to understand others’ feelings.

 If everyone read and applied the lesson from Nonviolent Communication we would certainly live in a better world.

-Nonviolent Communication is a very good manual on effective communication.
+Nonviolent Communication is a good manual on effective communication.